sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-with-pytorch/README.md

 6) Run script
 See additional parameters you can playu with in the input parameters section of the train.py script

-### Instructions for predicting pixelwise annotation using trained net (in Inference.py)
+### Predicting pixelwise annotation for image using trained net (in Inference.py)
 In: Inference.py
 1) Make sure you you have trained model in Trained_model_path (See Train.py for creating trained model)
 2) Set the Image_Dir to the folder where the input image for prediction are located
 3) Set number of classes number in NUM_CLASSES
 4) Set Output_Dir the folder where you want the output annotated images to be save
+5) Run script

+### Annotating Video using trained net
+1) Make sure you you have trained model in Trained_model_path (See Train.py for creating trained model)
+2) Set the InputVid to the input video file
+3) Set number of classes  in NUM_CLASSES
+4) Set OutputVid to the output video file (with segmentation overlay)
 5) Run script

 ### Evaluating net performance using intersection over union (IOU):